 Where Should I Distribute a Press Release about a New Hire?

 To gain as wide of a syndication as possible, it’s recommended that you publish your press release on a standard syndication press release platform.
 Local companies should send the release directly to local news sources.

 Often, local news agencies are interested in tracking the movement of personalities within the community and discussing local businesses that are advancing and changing.
 You’ll probably gain the most leverage from your press release by sending it to local sources.

 Can I Publish a Single Press Release for Several New Hires?

 Yes.
 If your business is hiring a large number of entry-level employees over a short period of time, send a single release about all the new hires.
 You do not need to name each one individually.
 If you are hiring three to ten key employees at once, however, you may announce them individually by name in a single release.

 A new hire press release is an excellent way to gain favorable press for your business, curate goodwill towards your company, and boost employee morale.
 When you prepare a press release, be sure to follow the customary PR format, and include each of the elements listed above.

-Sending a new hire press release should be standard practice for small businesses, since it will give your brand visibility and credibility in the marketplace.
-To send your new hire announcement and syndicate it to thousands of news agencies, use eReleases.
-Sign up with eReleases today to get 33 percent off your first press release.
+Sending a new hire press release should be standard practice for small businesses as it will give your brand visibility and credibility in the marketplace.
+If you need help, Newswire can distribute your new hire announcement to thousands of major media outlets, including Yahoo News, CNN Business, Bloomberg, and more.
+Sign up and get 10% off your first press release.